 Equality Analysis Screening Form - Stage 2 (pdf 139kb)

-During 2019 the council has completed 35 Stage one screening forms.
+During 2020-21 (April ‘20 – March ‘21) the council has completed 24 Stage one screening forms.
 As council decisions aim to advance equality of opportunity, and with the council undertaking a range of activities to support sustained positive change in line with the Equality Act, none of these screening forms have progressed to Stage 2.
+Throughout this period, we have continued to monitor and assess the impact of the pandemic on protected characteristic groups and to assess the implications of post-Brexit immigration changes for our existing employees who are EU nationals and in relation to future recruitment needs.

 Please see the table below for the completed Equality Analysis (Stage 2) forms from previous years: